emobile-dev/cicd-pipeline-train-schedule-jenkins/README.md

 Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000)

-This change is made to check the relation between jenkins and github
+This change is made to check the relation between jenkins and github This is being done by GPS to check the connection